yhlleo/EfficientMoE/DSMoE/README.md

 ### Training of DSMoE

-After configuring the environment, we can start training according to privide scripts:
+After configuring the environment, we can start training according to the privided scripts:

 | Script                | Training Model |
 |----------------------------|-------------------------|